 FANSI - ANSI-variation that supports 256 colours, among other things

-Letterpress - Oldschool form of printing using movable type
+Letterpress - Traditional printing using movable type

-Minitel - French videotex-service 1982-2012
+Minitel - French videotex service 1982-2012

-PETSCII - Used in Commodore 8-bit computers.
+PETSCII - Used in Commodore's 8-bit computers.

 Print - Things on paper, mostly